Terms of Business

 6.6 Late payment

-We expect our invoices to be settled in full within the period indicated on our invoices.
-We reserve the right to charge interest on any amount which remains outstanding after this period has elapsed.
+6.6.1 You must settle our invoices in full within the period indicated on our invoices.
+If any invoice (or part invoice) remains unpaid after the due date for payment, we reserve the right to charge interest on any amount which remains outstanding at the rate applicable to judgment debts until payment is made.

-If you do not make a payment on account when requested or if an invoice remains unpaid beyond the normal payment period referred to above, we reserve the right to suspend all work on your behalf.
+6.6.2 If you do not make a payment on account when requested or if an invoice remains unpaid beyond the applicable payment period, we reserve the right to suspend all work on your behalf.
 This is without prejudice to our right to invoice for work undertaken before such suspension or to take legal action for the payment of our costs.
+Where we take legal action to recover our fees, you agree to reimburse us for our legal costs (including solicitors’ and/or counsel’s fees, court fees and disbursements) on an indemnity basis if judgment is given in our favour.
 You will be responsible for the consequences of the suspension of work, which may include the irrevocable loss of, or failure to obtain, rights.

 7.1 Ownership of files